-If you get a medical problem right now, the only online database through which an emergency responder can (use your Health Care Card to) access the contacts of your doctor or the contacts for your next of kin is the Health Care Database.
+If you get a medical problem right now, the only local online database through which an emergency responder can (use your Health Care Card to) access the contacts of your doctor or the contacts for your next of kin is the Health Care Database.

 The Health Care Database is also the only unified source of records that a doctor can directly access using his mobile device or a computer (regardles of your location at the scene of an emergency) to quickly know the history of your problem or your current medication so that he can save time and treat you faster by focusing on your life threatening problem rather than its cause.

 Clinicians can also access previous records of a patient, and use the available reports to warn of potential problems such as incompatible drugs.
 Physicians or nurses can check on the outcomes of individuals or groups of patients and perform research studies.

 Laboratory data can also be entered or accessed from distant sites, assisting prompt and effective patient management.
 Further more, the database can be used to remotly track patient outcomes, compliance with therapy and to record surgical procedures that are done outside the hospital.